TheDarkNoise/DiscordLink/README.md

 it is required for *all* actions on the panel this is to stop someone from finding your server and adding/deleting data.

 You can also add a "WebHook" to the discord channel to make chat look nicer.
-Add the "WebHook" and name it "GlobalChat" the bridge will look for that webhook to send messages, with this feature it will show as GlobalName [BOT] Message.
+Add the WebHook from the channel settings on discord and name it "GlobalChat" the bridge will look for that webhook to send messages, with this feature it will show as GlobalName [BOT] Message.

 Protocol Details